Elkader Truesdell Bridge

-The early Elkader Bridge was an iron bridge of Truesdell patent design.
+The Elkader Bridge was an iron bridge of Truesdell patent design.
 It was poorly constructed and suffered badly under the ever increasing loads of this growing community.

 After a thorough examination, he submitted the following evaluation on June 6: